Environmental, scientific and technical resources

 Although primarily located within the Intelligence section, in the Australian Inter-service Incident Management System (AIIMS), specialist technical roles can be found across response structures, from supporting shoreline assessment and cleaning and advising waste sites in the Operations section, to supporting communications through media and community engagement.

 ES&T experts may fill any of the following roles.

+A jurisdiction may appoint an Environment and Science Coordinator (ESC) to identify and prepare people to fill the roles required during a response.
 Specialist ES&T advisor to the incident controller or incident management team to provide clear, balanced and timely advice on any or all aspects of the ES&T response functions, including: